 Indeed, there are hundreds of ways of how to reduce IT spendings.
-Vendor streamlining, going for off-the-shelf products instead of in-house development or license optimization, just to name a few.
+For example, vendor streamlining, going for off-the-shelf products instead of in-house development, or license optimization, to name a few.

-However, with today’s blog post, I’d like to showcase a probably unorthodox approach we executed with one of our airline clients.
-An approach that helped this particular airline to save considerable IT spendings based on the usage of our KPI solution.
+However, I’d like to showcase a probably unorthodox approach we executed with one of our airline clients with today’s blog post.
+An approach that helped this particular airline save considerable IT spendings based on the usage of our KPI solution.

 This Is Not About Selling Our Product — But To Provide Some Unorthodox Thoughts On How To Reduce Cost At Your Airline.